How to create an Encrypted USB Stick in Linux

 /

-2. Create a filesystem with mkfs.btrfs
+Now, create a filesystem with mkfs.btrfs:

 $ sudo mkfs.btrfs /dev/mapper/my_usb_stick